 Neuropsychology and Applied Neuroimaging

-You will examine the deficits seen in individuals who have suffered brain damage and learn about the impairments to language, memory, perception, attention, motor control, executive control, and emotion.
+You will examine the deficits seen in individuals who have suffered brain damage.
+You will learn about the impairments to language, memory, perception, attention, motor control, executive control, and emotion.
 This module evaluates both the clinical and theoretical aspects of these syndromes.
 In particular, you will evaluate the implications regarding how the healthy brain functions.
-There are two hours of lectures per week for this module.
+There are two hours per week of lectures for this module.

 Mechanisms of Learning and Psychopathology

 Supported by lectures, seminars, and tutorials, this module aims to provide you with an understanding of the mechanisms of learning and memory in human and non-human animals, and an analysis of pathological conditions involving these systems.
 You will study topics that include: perceptual learning, the contextual and attentional modulation of learning and behaviour as well as more neuroscientifically focused topics, such as the role of the hippocampus in memory.
 Clinical topics include the acquisition of phobias, memory discords, the psychological side effects of cancer treatment, and depression.

 Seminars and Individual Meetings